A recent report says that 45% of mid-market companies are generating half of their revenue from the overseas market.

 Site URL: www.company.au (Australia)

-- Responsibility of multiple offers trending in multiple destinations
+Responsibility for multiple offers trending in multiple destinations

 Subdomain URL: www.company.com/au (Australia)

-- Save time and cash from maintaining different sites for different locations
+Save time and cash by maintaining different sites for different locations

-- You have to make sure that users from different location are redirected to the right page
+You have to make sure that users from different locations are redirected to the right page

 It’s up to you to decide which URL structure will meet your needs.

-Here come the darling of SEO, keyword research.
+Here comes the darling of SEO, keyword research.

 We all know how much sweat SEO experts break when it comes to keyword research.
 But, as you are going global, you don’t need to touch the bottom of local keyword research initially.
 Keep the upcoming tips in mind during keyword research and you are good to go: